All about Slot Machines

 Slots are typically played at around 300-800 spins per hour (sph).
 In 2011 I surreptitiously watched some players playing video slots to figure playing speed.
 A slow player played at 300 sph (6-min. sample).
 A fast player played 780 sph (4.3-min. sample).
 An extremely fast player played at 862 sph (5.5-min. sample).

-These figures are important for figuring your average hourly loss.
+Play speed is important for figuring your average hourly loss.
 You calculate that with sph x $ bet per spin x house edge of machine.
 My Average Loss Calculator (above) lets you choose various playing speeds.

 Play slots online